M-Media-Group/le-chat/docs/src/content/docs/package-configuration.md

 ---
 title: Configuration
-description: Documentation for installing Laravel Chat.
+description: Documentation for installing Le Chat.
 ---

 ## Configuration

-Laravel Chat comes with sensible defaults, but you can customize its behavior to fit your application's needs.
+Le Chat comes with sensible defaults, but you can customize its behavior to fit your application's needs.

 First, publish the configuration file using the following Artisan command:
 ```bash